Optimal Causal Annotations: An Application to Casenotes in Social Services: Analysis

-\paragraph{Direct estimation of $(e\pi^*)^{-1}$ mitigates estimation stability.} It is well known that estimating propensities and then inverting estimates can be unstable in practice.
+\textbf{2) Direct estimation of $(e\pi^*)^{-1}$ mitigates estimation stability.} It is well known that estimating propensities and then inverting estimates can be unstable in practice.
 This problem is doubly-so for causal inference with missing outcomes.
 We find many papers on adaptive treatment allocation note this challenge and mix their optimized allocation probabilities with uniform in the experimental sections \citep{dimakopoulou2021online,zrnic2024active_statistical,cook2024semiparametric}; just as many papers in causal inference clip the weights in practice \citep{wang2017optimal}.
-Our near closed-form solution reveals that it's not necessary to estimate propensity scores for the final ATE estimation on the full dataset (though it is needed to estimate $\pi^*$).
-At $\pi^*$, observe that\footnote{This depends on some joint properties of $\kappa, p_1$, whether it is feasible to find second-stage batch sampling probabilities $\pi_2$ so that $\kappa p_1 + (1-\kappa) \pi_2(x)=\pi^*(x)$} $(e_z(x)\pi^*(z,x))^{-1} \propto \sqrt{\sigma^2_z}(x)^{-1}$ and is independent of the propensity score $e_z(x)$, so estimating it directly can directly exploit its \textit{lower} statistical complexity.
+Our closed-form solution reveals that estimating propensity scores for the \textit{final} ATE estimation on the full dataset is \textit{fundamentally unnecessary}, though it is needed to estimate $\pi^*$.
+At $\pi^*$, observe that\footnote{This depends on some joint properties of $\kappa, p_1$, whether it is feasible to find second-stage batch sampling probabilities $\pi_2$ so that $\kappa p_1 + (1-\kappa) \pi_2(x)=\pi^*(x)$} $(e_z(x)\pi^*(z,x))^{-1} \propto \sqrt{\sigma^2_z}(x)^{-1}$ and is \textit{independent of the propensity score} $e_z(x)$.
+Therefore estimating the optimal inverse propensity function directly can exploit its \textit{lower} statistical complexity.
 In causal inference and covariate shift, many methods (such as balancing weights) avoid the plug-in approach for inverse propensity methods in favor of direct estimation of the inverse propensity score \citep{tsuboi2009direct,zubizarreta2015stable,imai2014covariate,kallus2018balanced,kallus2018optimal,cohn2023balancing,bruns2025augmented}.
 We recommend estimation on the final dataset with such approaches or other types of direct estimation.
 For example, even estimation of $P(Z=z,R=1\mid X)$ directly helps:

-\paragraph{Extension to continuous treatments.} Our analysis applies readily to other static causal inference estimands, such as those for continuous treatments.
-We introduce the analogous estimator and the optimal sampling probabilities.
-Let $e(z,X) = P(Z=z\mid X) $ be the generalized propensity score and $\mu(Z,X) = \E[Y\mid Z,X]$.
-The estimator for continuous treatments replaces the indicator function $\mathbb{I}[Z=z]$ with a local kernel function smoother localizing around $z$, $K_h(Z-z)$.\footnote{The kernel function $K_{h}(u),$ used in kernel density estimation, satisfies $\int_{-\infty}^\infty K(u)du =1$ (normalizes to a probability density) and $K(-u)=K(u)$, for all $u$ (symmetry), such as the Gaussian kernel with $K(u)={({2\pi})^{-\frac 12}} e^{-u^2/2},$ or uniform $K(u) = \nicefrac{1}{2}\indic{\abs{u}\leq 1}.$ We generally consider $K_{h}(u)=h^{-d}K(u/h)$.}The following estimator for continuous treatments with missing outcomes is a direct extension of \citep{kallus2018policy,colangelo2020double}: